Obimbo07/budget-app/README.md

 I would like to thank:

- Gregoire Vella on Behance for the design pattern Microverse and all the staff
+- Gregoire Vella on Behance for the design pattern
+- Microverse and all the staff
- Microverse Communinity
+- Microverse Community
- Thanks to my coding Partners
+- Thanks to my coding Partners
- Thanks to my Morning-Session-Group and Standup-Team Partners and Thanks to Code Reviewers
+- Thanks to my Morning-Session-Group and Standup-Team Partners and
+- Thanks to Code Reviewers

 <p align="right">(<a href="#readme-top">back to top</a>)</p>